john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/18 12:55 1.5 hrs Looking more into measurements, and cleaning up more G4-Brems.
 Now we can display the energy and the position, but it's still weird with multithreading...
 We need a way to keep one specific particle with all of it's OWN attributes.
 - 8/18 2:40 pm 35 min Let's switch gears and try and find a CMakeLists file that works for Linux with the conda Geant4 environment.
 UPDATE: it's currently installing dependencies, it's gonna take awhile.
 - 8/18 5:53 pm 25 min Let's try and run that Geant4 app in Linux now.
 UPDATE: Still workin' on it
+- 8/18 6:55 pm still trying to build Geant4 on Linux